 - a written request, signed by the Lord Mayor or nine or more Councillors is lodged.
 The request must state the reason for the meeting and propose a meeting date and time

 Budget meetings are in June each year and include:

 - the Lord Mayor's budget speech (the Chairperson of Finance and Economic Development Committee can also make this speech)

 - information sessions about each of Council's programs (the public can attend these sessions as observers)

 - a vote on the motion to adopt Council budget.

 The roles and responsibilities of Standing Committees are as delegated by Council.

-Standing Committees (other than the Establishment and Coordination Committee) meet each Tuesday morning (except during recess periods).
+Standing Committees (other than the Establishment and Coordination Committee and the Councillor Ethics Committee) meet each Tuesday morning (except during recess periods).
 Their reports and recommendations are forwarded to the Council ordinary meeting the following week for adoption.